- Home >

 Kensington Palace:

-Kensington Palace is the official residence of Prince William (heir to the throne) and Kate Middleton, and is where Princess Diana once lived.
+Kensington Palace was the official residence of Prince William (heir to the throne) and Kate Middleton, and is where Princess Diana once lived.
 Visitors can explore the magnificent Palace and Gardens.

 This royal palace was the birthplace of Queen Victoria and has been a home for young royals for over 300 years.
 Visitors can explore the rooms where Princess Victoria was born and raised and see the King’s State Apartments that were used for audiences and meetings in the presence of royalty.